idiap/bob/doc/CxxCoreErrorReporting.rst

 Logging
 -------

-Error logging is a two-sided problem.
-On one side, libraries want to say things about events that occurred inside them.
-On the other side, there is the application main loop that needs to be able to choose what is allowed to come out and eventually reach the human seating in front the screen or through a web page where results are displayed.
-Normally, these sides have contradicting
+Error logging has two aspects that need to be considered.
+One aspect is that libraries want to say things about events that occurred inside them.
+The other aspect is that there is the application main loop that needs to be able to choose what is allowed to come out and eventually reach the human sitting in front of the screen or through a web page where the results are displayed.
+Normally, these two aspects have contradicting
-requirements: libraries want to report most they can so it is easy to spot problems if they ever occur.
-Application main loops want to shut-up all the libraries because so much is written to the screen it becomes difficult to see what is really important.
+requirements: libraries want to report a lot of information so that it is easy to spot the problems if they ever occur, by contrast, application main loops want to keep the level of information (noise) coming from the library to a minimum because so much is written to the screen that it becomes difficult to see what is really important.

-Here are some advices:
+The following is some advice.

-* If you are a library developer avoid to inject messages into the bob logging system.
+* If you are a library developer avoid to inject messages into the |project|
+  logging system.
 Messages are computationally expensive.
 They require strings to be built, possibly formatted and memory to be allocated.
-If you do that often, it will slow-down your processing;
+If you do that often, it will slow-down your processing.
 * If you want to inject a message for debugging purposes, use one of the available ``TDEBUG*`` macro variants.
-They will help you inject strings that will be **compiled out** in optimized (release) builds which avoids wasting time with memory allocation and string formatting;
+They will help you inject strings that will be **compiled out** in optimized (release) builds which avoids wasting time with memory allocation and string formatting.
 * If you absolutely need to inject a message, use the report streams choosing the appropriate level: info, error or warning.